redhat-cop/container-pipelines/blue-green-spring/README.md

 ### 4. Instantiate Pipeline

-A _deploy template_ is provided at `deploy/simple-spring-boot-template.yml` that defines all of the resources required to run our Tomcat application.
+A _deploy template_ is provided at `deploy/simple-spring-boot-template.yml` that defines all of the resources required to run the openjdk8 application.
 It includes:

 * A `Service`
 * A `Route`